Hadsund Church

-Hadsund Church (Danish: Hadsund Kirke) is a lutheran church in Hadsund, Denmark.
+Hadsund Church (Hadsund Kirke) is a lutheran church in Hadsund, Denmark.
+The building was designed by Claudius August Wiinholt and constructed in 1898.
+Today, the church is within the Diocese of Aalborg in the Church of Denmark.

-The church was consecrated on August 14, 1898.
-At the time it was built, the church was outside of the city, but Hadsund has since expanded and today the church is near its center.

 Building

 The church was built in 1898 and designed by the architect Claudius August Wiinholt from Viborg.
 At the time, the church's construction cost 23,000 krones.
 An additional 2,000 krones were spent for the construction of a chapel, where the church bell was originally hung.
 The church's floor plan resembles a greek cross, where each wing is of equal length.
 In 1967, the church underwent major renovations and the western wing was extended by two meters.
 The interior of the church was originally constructed with red brick walls, which have since been painted white.

+The church was consecrated on August 14, 1898.
+At the time it was built, the church was outside of the city, but Hadsund has since expanded and today the church is near its center.
 In 1906, an electrical station was built in Hadsund and the church was subsequently fitted with electricity in 1914.